Flaburgan/disco2very/README.md

 ### Translations

-disCO<sub>2</sub>very uses [Lingui](https://lingui.dev/) to manage translation.
+disCO<sub>2</sub>very uses [Lingui](https://lingui.dev/) to manage translations.
 If you add or modify any text in the app, you must run:

 ```bash
 npm run i18n-extract